 Vanilla macarons, especially ones with real vanilla bean seeds, are in a class by themselves.
 I bake and deliver French macarons to my clients, and vanilla bean macarons are one of the most requested flavors.
 The aromatic seeds of the vanilla pod make for a dreamy-looking, enticing French macaron.
 And the subtle flavor allows the almond in the macaron to shine.

-Like many macaron recipes, the ingredients are few and repeat throughout the shells and filling.
-Vanilla bean pods are certainly expensive, but if your budget allows I believe the expense is entirely worth it.
+- On vanilla beans.
+The pods are expensive, but if your budget allows it, I believe the expense is worth it.
 When I need vanilla beans for clients or my French Macarons 101 class, I find the best prices with online retailers.
-Yes, including Amazon.
-(Even though I hate to admit it, and am not getting paid to say so.)

-For buttercreams, pastry creams, and the like I love adding the syrupy vanilla bean paste.
-You may suffer equally traumatic sticker shock with a jar of it.
-But you get way more for your money.
-I don't recommend adding it to the batter, however, since many contain water and added emulsifiers.
-A Bourbon vanilla extract is always lovely if you don't want to buy or don't have any other form of vanilla.
+- On flavoring vanilla buttercream.
+I love adding syrupy vanilla bean paste to buttercreams and pastry creams.
+You may suffer equally traumatic sticker shock with a jar of it, but you get more for your money.
+However, I don't recommend adding it to the batter since many contain water and emulsifiers.
+A Bourbon vanilla extract is always rich and aromatic if you don't want to buy paste or a bean.

 The Equipment

 A few pieces of inexpensive equipment are incredibly helpful when baking French macarons.
-But you can truly make a beautiful batch with only a hand mixer, a small round pastry tip, and baking pans lined with parchment paper or a silicone baking mat.
-I love my kitchen scale, and use it for nearly every bake from macarons to pancakes.
+But you can make a beautiful batch with only a hand mixer, a small round pastry tip, and baking pans lined with parchment paper.
+I love my digital kitchen scale and use it for nearly every bake, from macarons to pancakes.

 The Method